Indians begin removing scripted name from stadium scoreboard

 Crews started dismantling the letters, beginning with the “I” on the 80-foot-long sign.
 It’s another step in the offseason change for the Major League Baseball team, which has been called the Indians since 1915.

-When the Indians left Municipal Stadium in 1994 for their new ballpark, which was then known as Jacobs Field, a neon sign of their Chief Wahoo logo was taken down and is now displayed at the Western Reserve Historical Society building.

-A new ”Guardians” sign will replace the old ”Indians” one and be erected before opening day 2022.
+A new “Guardians” sign will replace the old one and be erected before opening day 2022.

 The American League franchise announced earlier this year it was changing its name in a move prompted by a national reckoning on racist names and symbols.